mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/package-api/index.md

 ---
+layout: layout.pug
-post_title: DC/OS Package Management API
+title: DC/OS Package Management API
-nav_title: Package API
+navigationTitle: Package API
-menu_order: 10
+menuWeight: 10
 ---

 You can install DC/OS services by using the Package Management API.
 DC/OS services are installed from packages that are stored in a package registry, such as the [Mesosphere Universe](/docs/1.10/overview/concepts/#mesosphere-universe).